samersultan/wsus-cleanup/README.md

 ----

-Powershell script to automate cleaning of WSUS.
+Powershell script to automate cleaning of WSUS. :zap:

 Can either be run as a scheduled task, or one off instance.